void

 strahov.jpg

-Strahovský klášter is mentioned because gardener Kalenda popped into the monastery brewery just before homesickness overwhelmed him.
+Strahovský klášter is mentioned because gardener Kalenda stopped by the monastery brewery just before homesickness overwhelmed him.

 Background